 Paul is a member of the Advisory Board of TAGLaw®, the esteemed international alliance of independent law firms.
 He also serves on the board of directors of The Earth Awards Foundation, a foundation dedicated to supporting long-term relief from natural disasters and the development of sustainable products, as well as on the advisory board of several startup companies.

-Paul earned his undergraduate degree in economics and government from Cornell University (1990), a master's degree in public policy from Harvard University's John F. Kennedy School of Government (1992), and his law degree from the University of Michigan (1995).
-While at Michigan, he served as Associate Editor and Contributing Editor of the University of Michigan Journal of International Law, and he co-authored an article on liberalizing international trade in legal services.
+Paul earned his B.A. in economics and government from Cornell University in 1990 and a master’s degree in public policy from Harvard University’s John F. Kennedy School of Government in 1992.
+He earned his J.D. from the University of Michigan in 1995 where he served as Associate Editor and Contributing Editor of the University of Michigan Journal of International Law and co-authored an article on liberalizing international trade in legal services.